mqAncientHistory/cityOfRome/PompeyEwanBlog/TPtexttest.md

 [Richardson](https://formaurbis.stanford.edu/docs/FURbiblio.html#Richardson198)
-argues that the size and form of the Temple has been exaggerated, largely due to misinterpretation of the *Forma Urbis Romae* fragments [@Richardson].
-He claims that the rectangular structure protruding from the back of the theatre on the plan is in fact a street (*fig. 6*), and that the temple was instead of modest architecture, harmonious with the rest of the *cavea* [@Richardson].
+argues that the size and form of the Temple has been exaggerated, largely due to misinterpretation of the *Forma Urbis Romae* fragments [@Richardson: 124-6].
+He claims that the rectangular structure protruding from the back of the theatre on the plan is in fact a street (*fig. 6*), and that the temple was instead of modest architecture, harmonious with the rest of the *cavea* [@Richardson: 124-6].
 This disagreement in modern scholarship illustrates the need for caution when using modern reconstructions.